linkedobjects/linkedobjects/README.md

 # Linked Object Notation (LION)

 The Linked Objects Notation (LION) is a simple subset of [JSON-LD](https://json-ld.org/).
-It aims to avoid most of the complexity, and enables getting started quickly, using a familair notation.
+It aims to avoid most of the complexity, and enables getting started quickly, using a familiar notation.
 LION is compatible with JSON-LD and offers a full upgrade path

 # A Simple Example